ii-46/String-checker-homework-project/README.md

 check for decimal
 check for space

-I use string becuase some of problem upthere requests not one single character like decimal (point number) that char type cann't hold multiple character.
+I use string becuase some of problem upthere requests not just one single character like decimal (point number) that char type cann't hold multiple character.